Zulko/bricks_and_scissors/content/posts/dnaweaver.md

   width=500
 />

-The website was sunset by Autodesk before it could become the Skyscanner of large DNA, and while it is <a href='https://github.com/Autodesk/genetic-constructor-ce' target='_blank'> open-source</a> we never had the infrastructure nor the bandwidth to pick it up.
-Customers would just have to design their sequences with classic software like <a href='https://www.benchling.com/' target='_blank'> Benchling</a>, <a href='https://www.snapgene.com/' target='_blank'>SnapGene</a>, or more likely Microsoft Word (<a href='https://github.com/Edinburgh-Genome-Foundry/crazydoc' target='_blank'>no kidding</a>).
+The website was sunset by Autodesk before it could become the Skyscanner of large DNA, and while it is <a href='https://github.com/Autodesk/genetic-constructor-ce' target='_blank'> open-source</a> we never had the infrastructure nor the bandwidth to maintain it.
+Customers would just have to design their sequences with classic applications such as <a href='https://www.benchling.com/' target='_blank'> Benchling</a>, <a href='https://www.snapgene.com/' target='_blank'>SnapGene</a>, or more likely Microsoft Word (<a href='https://github.com/Edinburgh-Genome-Foundry/crazydoc' target='_blank'>no kidding</a>).

-But the quote generation problem, or _"how to automatically analyse a customer's DNA sequence and determine the cheapest, fastest way our foundry could build it"_ remained a hot topic.
-Assessing and planning large DNA construction projects manually can take weeks, and some customers don't have the patience.
-This is particularly true for longer sequences, as these can be built in many, many ways.
+But the quote generation problem, or _how to automatically analyse a customer's DNA sequence and determine the cheapest, fastest way our foundry could build it_, remained a hot topic.
+Manually assessing and planning large DNA construction projects to the point you can deliver a quote can take weeks for most complex sequences, and some customers won't have the patience.
+This is how the <a target='_blank' href="https://github.com/Edinburgh-Genome-Foundry/DnaWeaver"> DNA Weaver </a> project was born. the next sections describe how it represents and resolves different DNA construction problems.

 ## From parts, from scratch, from snatch

-How you build long DNA sequences depends on your preferred DNA assembly techniques, which DNA fragments providers you trust, what DNA fragments you already have in stock, what organisms you could snatch DNA from, and how cheap and fast you want the whole project to be.
+How you build long DNA sequences depends on your preferred DNA assembly techniques, which DNA fragments providers you trust, what DNA fragments you may already have in stock, what organisms you could snatch DNA from, and how cheap and fast you want the whole project to be.

 ### Parts assembly projects

-The easiest scenario is when customers require sequences that are made up of _standard genetic parts_.
-These parts are often easy to find (laboratories near you may have them in their fridge if you don't already), easy to replenish miniprep, and designed to easily clip together into a construct.
-Sometimes this construct is used as a part for a subsequent, higher order construct, and so on until you obtain the desired assembly.
+The easiest scenario is when customers request DNA sequences that can be assembled from _standard genetic parts_.
+These are DNA fragments that are often easy to find (laboratories near you may have them in their fridge if you don't already), easy to replenish (via miniprep), and designed to easily clip together into a construct.
+Sometimes this construct is in turn used as a part in a subsequent, higher order construct, and so on until you obtain the desired final sequence.

 <img
   src="../../post_assets/dnaweaver/basic_parts_assembly.png"